-No senator shall use profane, insulting, or abusive language in the course of public debate on the senate floor, or in testimony before any committee of the general assembly.
+No senator shall use profane, insulting, or abusive language or act in any manner that is disruptive to the course of public debate on the senate floor, or in testimony before any committee of the general assembly.

 7.5 Priority of Business.